 SCHOOL OF COMMUNICATION ARTS

-Dr. Jim Owens, Dean, and Dr. Doug Walker, Associate Dean
+Dr. Doug Walker, Associate Dean

 Asbury University recognizes that communication competence is vital to success in every field and strongly encourages the development and understanding of a Christian philosophy of communication.
 The objective of the School of Communication Arts is to prepare students to communicate truthfully and effectively in this age of diversity.
 The ability to clearly present information to others is more than a desirable skill, it is also a responsibility.
 Communication Arts is a multi-dimensional school with two departments that house a major in Media Communication; majors and minors in Communication, Journalism, Theatre & Cinema Performance, and Worship Arts; an APS program online major in Instructional Design; and minors in Leadership, Public Relations, and Social Media.

 Together, these six programs, under two departments, help students learn to creatively and effectively communicate with others.
 The expectation is that students’ communications abilities be guided by a deeper understanding of how one’s faith in Jesus Christ, the Word made flesh, can shape personal communications.
 Communication knowledge and skill can enhance student marketability in a variety of professions ranging from law, business, entertainment management, advertising, public relations, film production, electronic and print media, ministry, government/politics, high-technology industries, and international relations.
 Vocational opportunities in the 21st century demand that employees be able to use their technical expertise to communicate through varied and multiple media.